|Did you know ...||Search Documentation:|

 sockets from SWI-Prolog, both client and server-side communication.
 The

 interface of this library is very close to the Unix socket interface,

 also supported by the MS-Windows winsock API.
 SWI-Prolog

-applications that wish to communicate with multiple sources have three
+applications that wish to communicate with multiple sources have two

 Using this library to establish a TCP connection to a server is as simple as opening a file.
 See also http_open/3.